joergsesterhenn/fizzbuzz/README.md

 Looks like they need to be more flexible about which numbers to mark and which logic applies.

 Make sure the printout stops at "FizzBuzzWhizzBangFizzBuzz"!

+### Stage 5 new feature: mark if cross sum divisible

+A number is fizz if its cross sum is divisible by 3
+A number is buzz if its cross sum is divisible by 5

+For example 12 is Fizz and 23 is Buzz